 After this, Aguri Suzuki focused on team management and partnered up with long term sponsor Autobacs to form the Autobacs Racing Team Aguri (ARTA) in the Super GT Championship.

 — F1 in the 1990s 🚦🏎🏁🏆🍾 (@1990sF1) July 30, 2018

-Suzuki would also form the Super Aguri F1 Team which entered the 2006 Formula One Season with Honda engines.
+Suzuki would also form the Super Aguri F1 Team which entered Formula One Season in 2006 with Honda engines.

-The team achieved some respectable results – most notably Takuma Sato’s sixth place finish at the 2007 Canadian Grand Prix – before they pulled out of the sport altogether in May 2008 due to financial troubles.
+The team achieved some respectable results, most notably Takuma Sato’s sixth place finish at the 2007 Canadian Grand Prix.
+The team then pulled out of the sport altogether in May 2008 due to financial troubles.

-Suzuki also setup another racing team in Formula E under the name Team Aguri, which competed in the series for two years before being brought out by China Media Capital and renamed Techeetah.
+Suzuki also setup another racing team in Formula E under the name Team Aguri.
+They spent two seasons in the series, before being brought out by China Media Capital and renamed Techeetah.

 Ukyo Katayama: 1991 All-Japan Formula 3000 Champion

 After competing in France during the mid-80’s, Ukyo Katayama returned to Japan in 1988 to race in Japanese Formula 3000.